ahoney/anaconda-cloud-docs/docs/managing-account.rst

 account.
 Go to `gravatar.com <http://gravatar.com>`__ to associate your email address or to change your Gravatar profile photo.

-While you’re logged in, at the top right of each page in Anaconda Cloud, the user toolbar displays. |Anaconda Cloud user toolbar|
+While you're logged in, at the top right of each page in Anaconda Cloud, the user toolbar displays. |Anaconda Cloud user toolbar|

 From left to right, the user toolbar options are: